trussworks/Engineering-Playbook/infrasec/tutorials/atlantis.md

 Which you will need to either use `-target` to apply or apply several times to create resources in an order that respects their interdependency.

-You'll also need to add the code to pull in the token like so:
+You'll also need to add a little code to pull in the token from AWS as data:

 ```hcl
 data "aws_ssm_parameter" "github_user_token" {